markprodehl/Chat-AI/readme.md

 ## Installation

 - Make sure you have `Node.js` and `npm` installed.
+- Set up Google Firebase - Refer to the Firebase Quickstart Guide https://firebase.google.com/docs/hosting/quickstart
-- You have set up a Firebase project with Firestore and Firebase Authentication enabled.
+- Have Firebase Authentication enabled.

 1. Clone this repository: